psi-cl/notify_peers/README.md

-# notify_bgp_peers
+# notify_peers

-notify_bgp_peers is a BGP peering maintenance Ansible module.
+notify_peers is a BGP peering maintenance Ansible module.
 It sends out notification emails to peers NOCs when BGP sessions towards them are down and a summary of it all to your NOC email.

 ## How does it work?